TheCloudTheory/arm-estimator/README.md

 * An option to stop CICD process if estimations exceed given limit (see `Usage` section)
 * Supports passing parameters along with your template
 * Handles extension resources as long as they're correctly configured (i.e. define `scope` parameter)
+* Works with both individually defined resources and nested resources
 * Supports 17 different currencies
 * Allows for generating output as an artifact for further processing